apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <p>Specifies the name of a ClusterDefinition.
 This is an immutable attribute that cannot be changed after creation.
-And this field is deprecated since v0.9.</p>
+And this field is deprecated since v0.9, consider using the ComponentDef instead.</p>
 </td>
 </tr>
 <tr>